 DOP economy, innovation, sustainability, traceability, digitization.

-For more information, refer to the material prepared for Italia Next DOP.
+For more details, refer to the information material prepared for Italia Next DOP.

 Some photos from the Italia Next DOP event.